 A Reason for Spelling is designed for those who want lots of activities in their spelling lessons.
 Each level consists of a teacher guidebook and student workbook.
 Both are hefty books: the three student books I reviewed ranged from 206 to 254 pages and the teacher guidebook was 350+ pages.
-Levels A - F are appropriate for grades 1 - 6.
+Levels A through F are appropriate for grades 1 through 6.
 Lessons are very dependent upon the teacher guidebook and presentation by a parent/teacher.

 Student workbooks are very colorful, featuring super cartoon illustrations.
 Lessons begin with a Scripture verse and lengthy "themed story."
 The stories convey spiritual lessons and might even be considered part of your Bible or religion class.
 They are well told but do not seem to have a crucial connection to any other parts of the lesson.
-(For around $30, you can purchase a four-audio tape set or CDs of the stories for each grade level.)
+(For around $30, you can purchase a set of four-audio CDs of the stories for each grade level.)
 Discussion activities following each story help you evaluate your child's comprehension as well as expand upon the theme.

 Next, students are given a pre-test on the week's words, a combination of words with common phonetic elements plus some sight words in the earlier levels, moving toward most-commonly-used words at upper levels.

 Because of the classroom-driven design of the program, there's no suggestion that you might skip lessons if students already can spell all the words.
 If you do choose to skip some lessons for this reason, note that some of the themed stories are continued over a number of weeks, and you might need to read stories from skipped lessons to maintain continuity.